Museum audio guide formats: a side-by-side comparison

 Visitor's Feedback

 * Based on a comprehensive analysis of 175 official museum audio guide apps in Europe and the USA.
-For details, see our article: Museum Audio Guide Apps: Only 2.47% of Visitors Download Them
+For details, see: Museum Audio Guide Apps: Only 2.47% of Visitors Download Them